Careers@SRO - frequently asked questions

 No. It is your choice to include the names and contact details of referees in your application.
 However, we will ask for names and contact details of two work referees at a later stage if you progress through the recruitment process.
 We do not contact your referees without first obtaining your consent.
 All applicants in serious contention for the role are reference-checked before the selection panel makes a final decision for the role.
 Generally, we do two reference checks on each applicant and expect candidates to provide their current and immediate past managers as referees.

 Our interviews run for 45 to 60 minutes and will be held at either our Melbourne or Ballarat office, depending on the job role location.
-If you are overseas or interstate, a skype or telephone interview can be arranged.
+If you are overseas or interstate, a skype interview can be arranged.

 We may request candidates to complete assessments as part of the shortlisting process or before, during or after an interview.